Rotate Video

 What is the output format?

 Output is always MP4 (H.264) — playable on virtually any device.
-Audio is copied as-is when possible, falling back to AAC only when the codec isn't MP4-compatible.
+Audio is re-encoded to AAC 128k.

 How long does it take?